Old dog incontinence is more common in spayed females, but leaky plumbing can affect dogs of both sexes.

 - Chronic parasitic infections which cause degeneration or damage to the rectum

-Occasionally a growth or tumor in the rectum or colon is causing the loss of control.
+Occasionally a growth or tumor in the rectum or colon can cause the loss of control too, but this is less common.

 Don’t Ignore The Obvious